 The Council’s finances are administered by the Responsible Financial Officer (RFO), who is also the Clerk to the Council.
 She makes regular reports to Council on its financial activities to ensure open, robust management and oversight, and for the avoidance of risk and possible fraud.
 All payments and receipts are recorded in the minutes of Council meetings, together with information on Council’s bank balance(s).

 Council operates an overall system of internal control appropriate to its expenditure and activity.
 This includes an annual internal audit of its systems by an independent and competent auditor, whose findings/recommendations are reported to Council.
-Council is also required by law to submit an Annual Return, the principal means by which it is accountable to its electorate.
-Council must complete the Return to confirm that its financial arrangements are in order.
+Council is also required by law to submit an Annual Return, re-named the Annual Governance & Accountability Return (AGAR) for 2017/18 onwards, the principal means by which it is accountable to its electorate.
+Council must complete the AGAR to confirm that its financial arrangements are in order.
 It includes a signed statement to confirm responsibility for governance arrangements during the years, and a section signed by the internal auditor, to confirm the Council’s systems of controls is in place and operating.
-Once approved by Council, the Return is submitted to the nominated external auditor by an agreed date.
+Once approved by Council, the AGAR is submitted to the nominated external auditor by an agreed date.

 For 2017/18 Financial Year, see: